 The man whom she loved, once so refined.

-She was a Vixen, named for one of the deer,
+But she was a Vixen, named after the deer,

 “I’ll stay next to him,” she said without fear.

 “He’s my husband, my love, he won’t be alone

 I’ll wait here for death, ‘til I’m an old crone.